Thank You Email After Interview: Templates That Get Remembered (Not Deleted)

 What About Handwritten Notes?

 Handwritten notes are less common in many modern hiring processes, but they can still help in more traditional contexts (law, executive roles) or when the role emphasizes a personal touch.
-In Robert Half’s survey, 94% of HR managers said email is an appropriate thank-you format—and 86% said a handwritten note is appropriate—so sending email first and a note second (if relevant) can cover both bases.
+In HR manager's survey, 94% of HR managers said email is an appropriate thank-you format — and 86% said a handwritten note is appropriate — so sending email first and a note second (if relevant) can cover both bases.

 Thank You Email Checklist

-4. 4Add value when possible (an insight, resource, or follow-up thought)
+4. 04Add value when possible (an insight, resource, or follow-up thought)

-6. 6Proofread—especially the interviewer's name and company spelling
+6. 06Proofread — especially the interviewer's name and company spelling

 Focus on Follow-Through, Not Applications

-Writing thank you emails means you're already landing interviews—that's the hard part.
-If you're still spending hours applying to jobs manually, Careery can handle that.
+Writing thank-you emails means you're already landing interviews — that's the hard part.
+If you're still spending hours applying to jobs manually, automation tools can handle that.
 Our AI applies to matching jobs 24/7, so you can focus on interview prep and follow-through instead of form-filling.

 What if I don't have the interviewer's email?